LHarveyDev/freedog/README.md

 1. [Hover.css:](https://ianlunn.github.io/Hover/)
    - Hover.css was used on the Social Media icons in the footer to add the float transition while being hovered over.
 1. [Google Fonts:](https://fonts.google.com/)
-   - Google fonts were used to import the 'Pacifico' font into the style.css file which is used for my header text.
+   - Google fonts were used to import the 'Patrick Hand SC' font into the style.css file which is used for my text throughout.
 1. [Font Awesome:](https://fontawesome.com/)
    - Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 1. [Favicon.io:](https://favicon.io/)